ylipacbio/IsoSeq-3.0/README.md

 And you can modify options using your favorite text editor, such as vim.

-### Run IsoSeq from pbsmrtpipe
+### Run the Iso-Seq application from pbsmrtpipe
-Once you have set your options, you are ready to run isoseq via pbsmrtpipe:
+Once you have set your options, you are ready to run the Iso-Seq software application via pbsmrtpipe:

 ```
 pbsmrtpipe pipeline-id pbsmrtpipe.pipelines.sa3_ds_isoseq -e eid_subread:my.subreadset.xml --preset-xml=isoseq_options.xml --preset-xml=global_options.xml